Jerry Yang (poker player)

 Yang summarized his tournament strategy: "I study my opponents very carefully, and when I sensed something, when I sensed some weakness, I took a chance.
 Even if I had nothing, I decided to raise, reraise, push all-in or make a call....The only way that I could win this tournament was by being aggressive from the very beginning and that’s exactly what I did.
 And thank God I was also able to pick up some good cards at the same time."
 Once Yang was guaranteed a share of the prize money, he pledged to donate 10% of his winnings to three charities (the Make-a-Wish Foundation, Feed The Children, and the Ronald McDonald House), as well as his alma mater, Loma Linda University.

 As of 2016, Yang's live tournament winnings exceed $8,400,000.

 Personal life

 Yang, an ethnic Hmong, was born in Laos.
 When the communists took control of that country in the 1970s, his family escaped to Thailand where they spent four years in a refugee camp.
 While living in the camp, a brother and sister of his died.

-Yang currently lives in Temecula, California.
+Yang currently owns a sushi restaurant in Fresno, California.
 Yang holds a master's degree in health psychology from Loma Linda University and worked as a psychotherapist and social worker.

 He is married and has six children.